 If you’ve paid for a latte or plane ticket with one of those shiny, new metal credit cards, here’s something you might not know: Some of the very first credit cards were also made of metal.
 However, those early cards were clunky and not widely accepted.
-Today you can make quick payments with credit cards almost anywhere, and not think twice—that’s part of its modern design.
-But as with most things we take for granted, there’s a long history behind those cards you carry.
+Today, you can make quick payments with a credit card almost anywhere, and not think twice—that’s part of its modern design, but as with most things we take for granted, there’s a long history behind those cards you carry.

 Let’s walk through the history of credit cards to better appreciate this convenient, and even rewarding, form of payment.

 People have engaged in credit-like transactions for thousands of years.
 For example, merchants would give farmers seeds so long as repayment would come following the harvest.

 One of the earliest written examples of a credit system can be found in the Code of Hammurabi, a set of laws named after the ruler of Babylon from 1792 to 1750 B.C.
 This early credit system established rules for loaning and paying back money, and how interest could be charged, too.

 Jump forward to the late 1800s, when consumers and merchants exchanged goods using the idea of credit, exchanging what were called "credit coins and papers" as temporary currency.
 This started among small merchants, but the idea of credit payments quickly spread to other industries.

 Around 1885, loyal customers of hotels and department stores received what can be considered early paper store credit cards.
 The credit lines were typically only for one location, but sometimes were accepted by competing merchants, too.

 In 1914, Western Union gave metal plates to select customers that allowed them to defer payment until a later date.
 Oil companies followed suit in the next decade by creating similar courtesy cards that could finance gas and repair services at their stations.